 Chocolate Stout Cupcakes

-What happens when you mix chocolate with stout beer?
+What happens when you mix chocolate with stout beer and an egg?
 You get moist and flavorful chocolate stout cupcakes!
-The rich stout beer infuses a deep chocolate flavor into the batter, creating cupcakes that are a delight to your taste buds.
+The addition of an egg to the batter, along with the rich stout beer, helps create a rich, moist texture and infuses a deep chocolate flavor, creating cupcakes that are a delight to your taste buds.

 Enjoy these cupcakes as they are or pair them with a light frosting of your choice.
 Some popular frosting options include: